TimeBandit/meteor-training-apps/README.md

 # toy-meteor-apps
-This is a repository of Meteor apps I have programmed via online tutorials.
+This is a repository of Meteor apps I have coded via online tutorials.
+All code is commented where neccessary.
-I have added comments to help you understand and remember what each line does.